anilech/anilech.github.io/_posts/2018-10-04-transfer-files-oracle-directory.md

 ---
 layout: post
-title: "How to transfer files to or from oracle direcory"
+title: "How to transfer files to or from oracle directory"
 date: 2018-10-04
 tags: oracle directory
 excerpt_separator: <!--more-->